 - strategic collaboration with local or regional authorities.

-Under Key Action 2 Strategic Partnerships for youth, organisations can also apply to undertake transnational youth initiatives which bring together two or more groups of young people from different countries to deliver initiatives fostering entrepreneurship and social commitment.
+Informal groups of young people can also apply to undertake Transnational Youth Initiatives which bring together two or more groups of young people from different countries for initiatives fostering entrepreneurship and social commitment.
 Transnational youth initiatives may address the following:

 - establishment of new networks of social enterprises, associations, clubs, NGOs;